vdaas/vald/docs/overview/component/discoverer.md

 ### Cluster role configurations

-Please refer [here](../../user-guides/cluster-role-binding.md) for more information about cluster role settings.
+Please refer [here](../../user-guides/cluster-role-binding.md) for more information about the cluster role configuration.